AmiraFarah/shop/readMe.md

   get/ api/v1/ dresses/:id/cart 'show shopping cart with order hisrtory '
 * Get/api/v1/dresses/:id/edit   'edit a product'
 ---
-screen shots
+---
+my shop needs to fix some issues
+1. when i add product to my cart it does not decrease total products quantity
+2. when i add same product to the cart it should increase the quantity by 1 and with only one image for the product screen shots
 ---
 index Page